c-e-github/LoraDTU/README.md

 ## Screenshots

-To be updated: Several screenshots of the frontend can be found here: [Screenshots](docs/screenshots/README.md)
+Several screenshots of the frontend for OpenDTU can be found here: [Screenshots](docs/screenshots/README.md) (needs To be updated for LoraDTU)

 ## Supported Inverter